alexfernandez/alexfernandez.github.io/2017/jsdayes-2017-cost.md

 The second most disappointing aspect of the conference was food.
 Not everyone complained:
-apparently lunch was not all bad, but the best part was really scarce and was over quickly, leaving us with the infamous "white buns from hell".
+apparently lunch was not all bad, but it was really scarce and the best portions were over quickly, leaving us with the infamous "white buns from hell".

 In our defense, we used the same provider as last year,